ghb24/NECI_STABLE/docs/pages/01_user_doc/01_getting_into_the_game.md

 ## NECI Installation

 @note
-This is modified from instructions found on the internal wiki, written by Kai and Oskar.
+This is modified from instructions found on the group's internal wiki, written by Kai and Oskar.
 @endnote

 Installation of NECI requires\footnote{If you are on a cluster, you may need to run a command similar to `module load ifort mpi.intel`.}